translation/angular/README.md

 Since you created a new project, the translation history and tags will unfortunately be lost.

-## Translation syntaxes in details
+## Localization syntaxes in details

 ### i18n attributes and $localize